Rethinking Your Annual Performance Review Process

 - Nearly 10% of Fortune 500 companies have done away with annual ratings, said Cliff Stevenson, a senior research analyst for the Institute for Corporate Productivity.

 What Employees Think

 Who wants to be scrutinized and risk being told that they are inadequate by what they see as unfair representations of actual employee performance.
 Plus many performance reviews are accompanied by rating and ranking systems.
 When people directly compete with each other for rewards, collaborative culture suffers.

 In 2015, Deloitte announced that they would reinvent performance reviews based on findings that “the best team leaders revealed that they conduct regular check-ins with each team member about near-term work.”

-Companies that remove ratings are seeing the conversations shift from justifying past performance to thinking about growth and development.
-Their employees are happier, which encourages more engagement and better performance.
+Companies that remove employee performance ratings are seeing the conversations shift from justifying past performance to thinking about growth and development.
+Their employees are happier, which encourages more workforce engagement and better performance.